Independent Commission Against Corruption

 Our commitment to diversity, access and inclusion

-The Commissioner is committed to access and inclusion for every person who works in or interacts with the organisation.
+We are committed to access and inclusion for every person who works in or interacts with ICAC.

 The Diversity and Inclusion Strategy 2025-29 articulates the Commissioner’s commitment to understand, build and be accountable for diversity and inclusion within the organisation.
 The Strategy establishes diversity and inclusion goals across six diversity streams: gender identity, LGBTIQ+, disability, Aboriginal and Torres Strait Islander peoples, cultural and linguistic diversity, and age diversity.